Multiple DOE Employees Suspended Over Alleged Fake Vaccine Cards

-A number of NYC Department of Education employees have been placed on leave as of Monday for allegedly submitting fake vaccination cards - but the teachers union is threatening to sue to get its members back on the payroll.
+Multiple NYC Department of Education employees have been placed on leave as of Monday for allegedly submitting fake vaccination cards -- but the teachers union is threatening to sue to get its members back on the payroll.

 The DOE confirmed the suspensions Friday, saying that fewer than 100 employees had been put on unpaid leave.